OfficialPurna12/Python_Basic_To_Advance/Python_noted.md

 1. Challenge 1 :
 Write a program  print little about yourself 10 different cities name and their famous tourist places.

+2. Challenge 2 :
+write a program to print 10 different cities name and their famous tourist places use of user input.

+3. challenge enter your name , age , phone number and address  in user input and print it.